usf-cs212-spring2020/usf-cs212-spring2020.github.io/_projects/project-testing.md

 <article class="message is-warning">
   <div class="message-body">
-    <i class="fas fa-exclamation-triangle"></i>&nbsp;You should place your test code in your own project repository, not the <a href="{{ site.data.course.github }}/project-tests">project-tests</a> repository. <strong>You do not have access to commit and push to the test repository!</strong>
+    <i class="fas fa-exclamation-triangle"></i>&nbsp;You should place your test code in your own project repository, not the <a href="{{ site.data.info.links.github.link }}/project-tests">project-tests</a> repository. <strong>You do not have access to commit and push to the test repository!</strong>
   </div>
 </article>

 {% include anchor.html level="h2" text="Run Configurations" %}

-It is possible to run `Driver.java` directly with your own command-line arguments using "[Run Configurations](http://help.eclipse.org/2018-12/topic/org.eclipse.jdt.doc.user/tasks/tasks-java-local-configuration.htm)" in Eclipse.
+It is possible to run `Driver.java` directly with your own command-line arguments using "[Run Configurations](http://help.eclipse.org/2019-06/topic/org.eclipse.jdt.doc.user/tasks/tasks-java-local-configuration.htm)" in Eclipse.
 This is useful for your own debugging, and testing out individual tests.

 The tricky part is getting the paths right, since the test files are not in the same project as your code.
-On a Mac or Linux system, assuming your project repository and the [project-tests]({{ site.data.course.github }}/project-tests) repository are in the same parent folder, you can add the following command-line arguments:
+On a Mac or Linux system, assuming your project repository and the [project-tests]({{ site.data.info.links.github.link }}/project-tests) repository are in the same parent folder, you can add the following command-line arguments:

 ```
--path "../project-tests/text/simple/hello.txt" -index hello.json
+-path "../project-tests/Project Tests/text/simple/hello.txt" -index hello.json
 ```

 {% include screenshot.html image="project-eclipse-run-configuration.png" zoom="50%" %}

 The quotation marks are required if there is a space in the path, otherwise they can be omitted.
-This should generate a file `hello.json` in the Eclipse project for your project repository (not the [project-tests]({{ site.data.course.github }}/project-tests) repository).
+This should generate a file `hello.json` in the Eclipse project for your project repository (not the [project-tests]({{ site.data.info.links.github.link }}/project-tests) repository).
 Right-click and select "Refresh" if you do not see the file at first.

 On a Windows system, the path separators `/` should be `\` instead.